What To Do If A Salary Comparison Reveals You're Being Paid Below Average?

 Whilst there are many other factors that impact career fulfillment and enjoyment, such as the people you work with, the impact your work has on the community, and the work-life balance you have, it is money (in other words, your salary) that makes the world go round.

-This was confirmed in our recent ‘Global Hiring Realites’ survey of 4,134 professionals, where ‘increase in salary/compensation’ was given as the most common reason people move into a new job, and ‘displeasure with current salary/compensation package’ was the most frequent response as to why they would leave their current job.
+This was confirmed in our recent research, where ‘higher salary’ was given as the most common reason people move into a new job, and ‘can't compete on pay and benefits' was the most frequent reason why employers miss out on hiring new talent.

 But what should you do if your salary comparison - through using benchmarking tools such as a salary guide - shows that you are being paid an amount that is below the industry average in your country?